MorrissyLab/mosaicMPI/README.md

 Contributors: Hyojin Song, Aaron Gillmor, Gurveer Gill, Courtney Hall

 **mosaicMPI** is a Python package enabling mosaic integration of bulk, single-cell, and spatial expression data through program-level integration.
-Programs are first discovered using consensus non-negative matrix factorization and then integrated using a flexible network-based approach to group similar programs together across resolutions and datasets.
+Programs are first discovered using consensus non-negative matrix factorization (cNMF) across multiple-ranks and then integrated using a flexible network-based approach to group similar programs together across resolutions and datasets.
 Program communities are then interpreted using sample/cell metadata and gene set analyses.
 Integrative program communities enable metadata transfer across datasets.

 ## ⚡Main Features